How to Write a UCAS Reference [Updated for 2023 Applicants]

 It's worth knowing that students in the UK are under no obligation to disclose a disability - and neither is their school or counsellor.

-If a student is conflicted about revealing a disability to a university, or isn't sure they're comfortable with the school revealing it, it can be worth inviting them to look over their university's disability provisions: there is usually a wealth of support available which they'll be able to a access if they do decide to disclose a disability.
+If a student is conflicted about revealing a disability to a university, or isn’t sure they’re comfortable with the school revealing it, it can be worth inviting them to look over their university’s disability provisions: there is usually a wealth of support available which they’ll be able to access if they do decide to disclose a disability.

 Illness or death of a family member